-FIFA 21 fans need not worry – the next iteration of the FIFA franchise is on track for release later this year as per EA Sports, and FIFA fans can expected an added twist – a holiday-season re-release to coincide with the launch of PS 5 and Xbox X.
+FIFA 21 fans need not worry – the next iteration of the FIFA franchise is on track for release later this year as per EA Sports, and FIFA fans can expect an added twist – a holiday-season re-release to coincide with the launch of PlayStation 5 and Xbox Series X.

 With that in mind, we take a closer look at what football fans can expect from FIFA 21 when it is released later this year.